ansible/awx/awx_collection/README.md

 "demo" and "remove" in the `tests/integration/targets` folder.
 This is intended to server a dual-purpose as a tl;dr summary of how to use the modules.

-Inside the development container `dnf install ansible-test` is needed.
+Inside the development container these installs are needed:

+ - `dnf install ansible-test`
+ - `pip install junit-xml`

-Authentication setup is needed, `tower-cli login <username>`.
+Authentication setup with your server is needed, `tower-cli login <username>`.
 Then run `make test_collection_integration`.

 ## Building